12 Shiny Facts About Rudolph the Red-Nosed Reindeer

 8. THE RUDOLPH SONG WAS RECORDED A DECADE AFTER THE CHARACTER WAS INVENTED.

 It was May's brother-in-law, Johnny Marks, who wrote the lyrics for the famous song; Gene Autry recorded it.
 Autry nearly passed on the tune, but his wife urged him to give it a shot.
-With more than 150 million copies sold, it’s now the second-best selling Christmas song ever, right behind Bing Crosby’s “White Christmas.”
+Since Autry recorded it, the tune has sold more than 150 million copies.

 9. SONGWRITER JOHNNY MARKS SPECIALIZED IN CHRISTMAS SONGS.